 Kuih kosui is very economical to make.
 The kuih is characterized by its “dimple” in the middle of the cake, lightly sweet taste, soft, yet wobbly and slightly bouncy texture and then topped with slightly salty grated coconut topping.
 OMG!
 I love this sweet-salty combo!

-NO ALKALINE WATER NEEDED TO MAKE KUIH KOSUI
+DO I NEED ALKALINE WATER TO MAKE KUIH KOSUI ?

 WHY YOU’LL LIKE THIS KUIH KOSUI RECIPE